LeslyeCream/Lagom-Obsidian-Theme/README.md

 It is recommended to use *Commander*, *Iconize* and *File explorer note count* with this theme for a complete experience.

+# Roadmap

+- Clean and improve the css code
+- Adapt it for the rest of the platforms
+- Fix some aesthetic details

 # Special thanks

 @Bluemoondragon07 For its fantastic theme that encouraged me to choose Obsidian as my replacement to evernote.